 In the new development Ain Khalid, situated in the West of Doha-Qatar, a pumping station is constructed to collect the sewage of the housing within the quarter.
-This sewage pumping station is located in the center of the sensitive area.
+This sewage pumping station is located in the center of a sensitive area.
 Because of the location, severe precautions were taken to avoid any odour nuisance from the activities of the pumping station.

 As a polishing step, a double bed activated carbon system is installed.
 As in most odour control units at sewage applications, Water Regenerable Activated carbon is used.
 The carbon has the catalytic property to convert H2S into sulphuric acid.
-The sulphuric acid can be washed out in situ by means of the internal spraying system that is installed in the carbon vessel.
-In this way the carbon can be reused for several times.
+The sulphuric acid can be washed in situ by means of the internal spraying system that is installed in the carbon vessel.
+In this way the carbon can be reused several times.
 The saturation of the activated carbon and the subsequent regeneration process is controlled by the PLC of the unit.
-The regeneration is completely automated so no manual intervention is required.
+The regeneration is completely automated, so no manual intervention is required.